UNHIDE Agroforestry - A Knowledge Exchange Latvia- Sweden 2023-25 - Report - Page 3

 EFFICIENCY OF NATURE

-Agroforestry is a collective name for food production systems that have existed for millennia, characterised by a symbiosis of human activity and
+Agroforestry is a collective term for food production systems that have existed for millennia, characterised by a symbiosis of human activity and

 nature management.